 Who can apply?

-Rising Native Graduates is recruiting Native undergraduate juniors and seniors pursuing graduate or professional school opportunities; those in their gap year who are interested or plan to apply to graduate school; and those who are a member of a Tribe located within the Pacific Northwest region (Alaska, Idaho, Montana, Oregon and Washington).
+- and those who are a member of a Tribe located within the Pacific Northwest region (Alaska, Idaho, Montana, Oregon and Washington)

 Current Graduate Students and New Professionals:

 Rising Native Graduates is recruiting Native individuals who were funded by American Indian Graduate Center, recently graduated or are currently pursuing graduate or professional degrees to serve as Academic Coaches.

 Navigating Graduate and Professional School options can be overwhelming.
 American Indian Graduate Center recognizes the process is daunting and we are here to offer support that will help you make a decision about the next phase in your educational journey.